Jadamso/Rbooks/docs/01-Preface.md

 Much of Part II was also copied from elsewhere, namely other econometrics textbooks.
 I cut a lot of material pertaining to inference with linear models and treat it more as a technical prerequisite (taking seriously Greene's "Model Building--A General to Simple Strategy").
 At the end is a novel chapter on `Data scientism' that illustrates some of the limits and ways linear models mislead rather than illuminate.
 Part II provides a more humble view towards what we can say with linear models and leaves more room for economic theory in model development and interpretation.

-I use this book for my own teaching and not all of my materials are available online yet.
-It is online for my students, but an interested reader may find it useful.
+These are actively being developed for my classes, although any interested reader may find it useful.